Team News

 The topics build on each other and it was interesting, she says, to find out more about the wide array of public services directly from decision-makers.
 She had a chance to meet and talk to numerous local leaders from the neighborhood level to the city, county and state levels.

-A trip to the Legislature
+A Trip to the Legislature

 Kate learned and practiced giving public testimony as part of LES, which is an example of how the course pushes people to do things outside of their comfort zone.
 She also traveled to Salem to learn more about the Oregon Legislature.
 While there, she saw a few familiar faces, including someone she had grown up with, as well as representatives of one of our clients participating in a hearing.